Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Chase totaled 49 receiving yards in his one career matchup against the Browns, 2.5 fewer than his over/under for Sunday's game.
+- Chase had 49 receiving yards per game in one career matchup against the Browns, 0.5 more than his receiving yards prop bet over/under for Sunday's game (48.5).

-- Chase did not have a touchdown catch in that game against the Browns.

-- This week Chase will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).
+- The Browns have the NFL's fifth-ranked pass defense this season, giving up 223.5 yards per game through the air.

-- With 28 passing TDs conceded this season, the Browns defense is ranked 24th in the league.
+- The Browns have allowed 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances